redhat-openstack/website/source/blog/2016-10-04-rdo-newton-released.html.md

 **Getting Help**

 The RDO Project participates in a Q&A service at [ask.openstack.org](http://ask.openstack.org), for more developer-oriented content we recommend joining the [rdo-list mailing list](https://www.redhat.com/mailman/listinfo/rdo-list).
 Remember to post a brief introduction about yourself and your RDO story.
-You can also find extensive documentation on the [RDO docs site](https://www.rdoproject.org/documentation).
+You can also find extensive documentation on the RDO docs sites [Documnentation](https://www.rdoproject.org/documentation/), [FAQS](https://www.rdoproject.org/rdo/faq/), [Contribute](https://www.rdoproject.org/contribute/), [Storage](https://www.rdoproject.org/storage/), [Books](https://www.rdoproject.org/documentation/books/), [Networking](https://www.rdoproject.org/networking/), [Install](https://www.rdoproject.org/install/).

 The #rdo channel on Freenode IRC is also an excellent place to find help and give help.